-This course discusses basic pathologic conditions and principles commonly treated in physical therapy.
-Etiology, signs, symptoms, clinical course, primary medical interventions, and implications for rehabilitation of disorders are presented.
+This course discusses basic pathologic conditions and principles commonly encountered in physical therapy clinical settings.
+The etiology, signs and symptoms, clinical course, prognosis, primary medical interventions, behavioral and social factors, and implications for physical rehabilitation of diseases and disorders of the body systems are discussed.